Rukhan4/Bioinformatics-work/README.md

 # Data Analysis for Life Sciences
 _a course offered by Harvard_

-the .gitignore file contains all the prop material and is filtered out
+the .gitignore file contains all the prop material and is filtered out.
+Folder contains all the algorithms and techniques I employed to advance through the assignments of the course